Discover Italy’s Top Living Destinations

 Regardless of where you choose to move to, you’ll need to make a checklist for moving to Italy.

-Among these, in recent years, the province of Bologna appears, followed by Bolzano and Trento, second and third respectively, which maintain their tradition of provinces among the most liveable.
+Among these, in recent years, the province of Bologna appeared, followed by Bolzano and Trento, second and third, respectively, which maintain their tradition of provinces among the most liveable.